UFO: Alien Invasion

 UFO: Alien Invasion is a strategy video game in which the player fights aliens that are trying to take control of the Earth.
-The game is heavily influenced by the X-COM series, especially X-COM: UFO Defense.
+The game was heavily influenced by the X-COM series, especially UFO: Enemy Unknown.

-It is based on a modified id Tech 2 engine, and runs on Linux, FreeBSD, OpenBSD, Microsoft Windows, AmigaOS 4, and Mac OS X for both PowerPC and Intel Macs.
+It is based on a heavily modified Quake II engine, and runs on Linux, FreeBSD, OpenBSD, Microsoft Windows, AmigaOS 4, and Mac OS X for both PowerPC and Intel Macs.
 There is also a version for Android, published on Android Market.

 Gameplay

 The game takes inspiration from the X-COM series by Mythos Games and MicroProse.
 However, it is neither a sequel nor a remake of any X-COM or other commercial title: "What we as a team wanted to make is a brand new experience that tries to surpass the quality of games from 1992, rather than simply recreate them with flashier graphics."
-UFO: Alien Invasion is a squad-based tactical strategy game in the tradition of the classic X-COM series of games (the player controls a secret organization charged with defending Earth from a brutal alien enemy).
+UFO: Alien Invasion is a squad-based tactical strategy game in the tradition of the X-COM series of games (the player controls a secret organization charged with defending Earth from a brutal alien enemy).
 The game aims to combine military realism with hard science-fiction and the weirdness of an alien invasion and the turn-based system is supposed to give the player pin-point control of the squad while maintaining a sense of pace and danger.

-Like the original X-COM games, UFO:AI has two main modes of play: Geoscape mode and Tactical (also known as Battlescape) mode.
+Like the original X-COM games, UFO:AI has two main modes of play: Geoscape mode and Battlescape mode.

 Geoscape mode

-Geoscape mode deals with base management and strategy.
+Geoscape mode deals with base management and strategy in pausable realtime.

 The player directs the activities and finances of PHALANX, controlling bases, installations, aircraft and squads of armed-response troops.
 Once researched, new technologies may be used in battle against the aliens.
 Interceptor aircraft can be launched to shoot down UFOs and dispatch dropships in response to alien activity across the globe.
-The player can build, buy and produce anything available, as long as technology level and budget will allow it.
-Geoscape mode employs easy-to-use time buttons to control the passage of time, automatically pausing whenever there's an important message.
+The player can build, buy, produce, and sell anything available, as long as technology level and budget allow it.
+Geoscape allows the player to accelerate or slow the passage of time, automatically pausing whenever an important event occurs.
 Research will progress and items will be produced as time passes.
 The player can build additional facilities (provided they have enough base space) and hire employees (provided they have enough living space) to increase the speed of production, research, or to replace soldiers lost in combat.
-All items in the game, ranging from weaponry to alien building materials take up space and need storage facilities.
+All items in the game, ranging from weaponry to crashed alien ships take up space and need storage facilities.
 The player receives money from supporting countries (based on effectiveness at dealing with aliens in their area) monthly, but the majority of the money comes from selling loot like alien weaponry or materials collected from successful tactical missions.